tokenly/php-shapeshift-io-api/README.md

 * Network errors are `RequestFailedException`.

 # Money vs. floats
+All rate and amount numbers that came from shapeshift.io are represented in string float format, this library keeps it that way.

 > **Important:** NEVER represent money as float!

-All rate and amount numbers that came from shapeshift.io are represented as strings, this library keeps it that way.
-In your project I highly recommend to convert it to something like: https://github.com/moneyphp/money and work with this.
+It's recommended to work with those values with `bcmath` functions, or implement some Money object as for example is: https://github.com/moneyphp/money.

 However, some values like `limit` and some others came as floats from API.
 This library converts it to strings for mainly consistency reasons.